albikozeli/albikozeli/README.md

 <p align=left>
 <b>Dynamic Memory Allocator | C </b><br>
 •	Implemented dynamic allocation for small sized memory requests on x86-64 architecture by developing functional Malloc, Calloc, Realloc and free functions to run Unix commands<br>
-•	Divided pages in blocks of powers of 2, minimally 32 bytes, and stored unused memory in an AIOLI structure<br>
+•	Divided pages in blocks of powers of 2, minimally 32 bytes, and stored unused memory in an Array of Linked Lists structure<br>

 <b>Semaphore and Producer Consumer Queue | C</b><br>
 •	Built a Semaphore by utilizing one POSIX mutex and one condition variable<br>